 ./bin/config set mysql.host localhost ./bin/config set mysql.user root ./bin/config set mysql.pass your_mysql_root_password

 Then, run a storage upgrade script to load the Phabricator schemata into it.
-You’ll be asked to press ‘y’ while loading database schema:
+You’ll be asked to press ‘y’ while loading the database schema:

 ./bin/storage upgrade --user root --password your_mariadb_root_password